 Quick sampling of hints to begin your CULINARY QUEST

 Global Gastro.
-Sample authentic Caribbean cuisine at Island Spices, where you can partake of homemade patties and coco bread.
-Famous for its fresh, home-made dough pizzas, including Mediterranean, Hawaiian and Mexicana, Grog’s Pub & Grill also serves the yummiest combination of garlic and cheese known as Zaney bread.
-Destination restaurant Midori Sushi has out-of-the-traditional-bento-box sushi; enjoy the patio and live music.
-German küche at Hessenland Country Inn includes Kalbs Schnitzel Wiener Art; try with Helles draft beer or Hessenland’s own beer and wine.
+Sample authentic Caribbean cuisine at Island Spices (Grand Bend), where you can partake of homemade patties and coco bread.
+Famous for its fresh, home-made dough pizzas, including Mediterranean, Hawaiian and Mexicana, Grog’s Pub & Grill (Port Franks) also serves the yummiest combination of garlic and cheese known as Zaney bread.
+Destination restaurant Midori Sushi (Grand Bend) has out-of-the-traditional-bento-box sushi; enjoy the patio and live music.
+German küche at Hessenland Inn & Schatz Winery (St. Joseph) includes Kalbs Schnitzel Wiener Art; try with Helles draft beer or Hessenland’s own beer and wine.
 Be sure to make reservations for their Long-Table Vineyard Dinner.
-Discover Chevapi (Serbian sausages) at Veslo Family Restaurant, along with other specialties like Lepina bread, Goulash and Karadjordjeva (a rolled schnitzel stuffed with cheese and fried to perfection).
+Discover Chevapi (Serbian sausages) at Veslo Family Restaurant (Port Franks), along with other specialties like Lepina bread, Goulash and Karadjordjeva (a rolled schnitzel stuffed with cheese and fried to perfection).
 Pad Thai and Lemongrass Spring Soup tempt at Exeter Thai Cuisine.
-A British High Tea of fancy sandwiches, scones with clotted cream and preserves, tea and treats awaits you at AkSence.
-Cornish Pasties and melt-in-your mouth shortbread entice at Grandpa Jimmy’s Scottish Bakery.
-Sample Chicken Parmigiana and other pasta dishes at Pizza Delight.
-Cucina Italiana includes panzerotti at Godfather’s Pizza.
-Local craft brews are on tap at Paddington’s Pub as is the signature “Tilson Burger” topped with a fried egg, made using the owner’s own mother’s family recipe.
+Cornish Pasties and melt-in-your mouth shortbread entice at Grandpa Jimmy’s Scottish Bakery (Grand Bend).
+Sample Chicken Parmigiana and other pasta dishes at Pizza Delight (Grand Bend).
+Cucina Italiana includes panzerotti at Godfather’s Pizza (Exeter & Forest).
+Local craft brews are on tap at Paddington’s Pub (Grand Bend) as is the signature “Tilson Burger” topped with a fried egg, made using the owner’s own mother’s family recipe.

 HINT – FAMILY & FUN

 Snacks & more.
-The Highway Girl offers raw, vegan and gluten-free savoury and sweet goodies and drinks along with vintage ambiance.
+The Highway Girl (Grand Bend) offers raw, vegan and gluten-free savoury and sweet goodies and drinks along with vintage ambiance.
 Got a sweet tooth?
-Try a huge “Pink Lemonade” cupcake – just one of the delicious go-to treats at The Pink Flamingo Bakery.
-Or, step back into the ‘50s at Donut Diner – a fan favourite for fresh, hot mini-donuts made by the lady who rocks a 50s’ look with kerchief, apron and cat eye glasses!
-The sweet theme continues at BeaverTails where chocolate hazelnut spread topped with Reese’s Pieces and peanut butter create a signature decadent “Triple Trip” pastry.
-While Arbor Acres Country Plaza serves two dozen soft serve ice cream flavours.
-Classic outdoor dining at Denny’s Drive-In satisfies with summer favourites like fresh-cut fries, poutine and footlongs.
-Or, sit-out under the trees at family-friendly Woodland Drive-In while enjoying classic burgers, wraps and “Fuller Fries” topped with cheese, bacon, diced tomato and green peppers and sour cream.
+Try a huge “Pink Lemonade” cupcake – just one of the delicious go-to treats at The Pink Flamingo Bakery (Bayfield).
+The sweet theme continues at BeaverTails (Grand Bend) where chocolate hazelnut spread topped with Reese’s Pieces and peanut butter create a signature decadent “Triple Trip” pastry.
+BeaverTails also makes their own ice cream!
+While Arbor Acres Country Plaza (Ipperwash) serves two dozen soft serve ice cream flavours.
+Classic outdoor dining at Denny’s Drive-In (Grand Bend) satisfies with summer favourites like fresh-cut fries, poutine and footlongs.
+Or, sit-out under the trees at family-friendly Woodland Drive-In (Bayfield) while enjoying classic burgers, wraps and “Fuller Fries” topped with cheese, bacon, diced tomato and green peppers and sour cream.